U-shaped development

 U-shaped development, also known as U-shaped learning, is the typical pattern by which select physical, artistic, and cognitive skills are developed.
-It is called "U" shape development because of the shape of the letter U in correlation to a graph, skills developed in the "U-shaped" fashion begin on a high position on a graph's Y-axis.
+It is called "U" shape development because of the shape of the letter U in relation to a graph: skills developed in the "U-shaped" fashion begin on a high position on a graph's Y-axis.
 The skills start out at a high performance level and over time the skills descend to a lower position on the Y-axis.
 After another period of time the skill once again ascends to a higher position on the y-axis.
 A U-shaped time line is created of the skills development.

 U-shaped development can be seen in cognitive skills such as learning new words, or doing high-level algorithms in mathematics.
 The skill can also be artistic such as painting or playing a musical instrument, and physical skills such as walking and weight lifting.